Ghostlight Theatre

 Ghostlight Theatre (also known as Starry Night Theatre) is a theater company located in North Tonawanda, New York.
-The building was originally a Methodist Church, known as Deutsche Vereinigte Evangelische Friedens Gemeinde (German United Evangelical Peace Congregation) of North Tonawanda.
+The building was originally a UCC Church, known as Deutsche Vereinigte Evangelische Friedens Gemeinde (German United Evangelical Peace Congregation) of North Tonawanda.

 History

-Construction started in 1889 to serve as a Methodist church for the German Immigrants who were separated from the rest of the immigrant population.
+Construction started in 1889 to serve as a church for the German Immigrants who were separated from the rest of the immigrant population.
 This was caused by the construction of the Erie Canal, which in effect segregated the residents of Tonwanda and North Tonawanda.

 The request to separate was rejected by the Synod at the time, and congregational members decided to splinter off and form a church that had no affiliation, thereby becoming a Frieden Church, or Free Church.

 It served that role until June 2000, when it moved to its new location in Amherst, New York.
 In January 2001, the building was then purchased by Starry Night Theatre, Inc., and the name was changed to The Ghostlight Theatre.